taheeraahmed/taheeraahmed/README.md

 ![just-a-line](https://github.com/taheeraahmed/taheeraahmed/blob/main/banner.png?raw=true)

-💛 Currently on my 5th year of Computer Science student
+💛 Currently on my 5th and final year of Computer Science student

 💚 Studying at the Norwegian University of Science and Technology